verifiedtomic/pdq-deploy/README.md

 # pdq-deploy

+## Create Environment Variable

+This package creates system environment variable in Windows OS.

+**You must restart the PC after the package is complete, because OS loads environment variables on startup.**

 ## Default Power Settings

 This package sets Balanced Power Plan in Control Panel Power Options to custom settings: